 Paul asked Peter a simple but biting question: "Peter, although you are a Jew, while dwelling among the Gentiles you don't normally seek to be ritually pure like the Jews in Judea.
 So why are you now trying to force the Gentiles to adhere to the purity traditions just as if they were in Judea?"
 Paul said Peter did not normally follow the oral tradition that he was advocating by his actions, and that made him a hypocrite.

-In the context of Paul's argument, to "live as Jews," or "Judeans" was synonymous with following the oral customs regarding contact with Gentiles that those in Judea followed.
-The issue here was not compliance with the written Law, but remaining ritually pure according to the Oral Law.
-The Judeans from Jerusalem were apparently concerned about maintaining their ritual purity.
+In the context of Paul's argument, to "live as Jews," or "Judeans" was synonymous with following the oral customs regarding contact with Gentiles that those in Judea followed in order to be ritually clean.
+The issue here was not compliance with the written Law, but remaining ritually pure according to the Oral Law so they could visit the Temple.
+The Judeans from Jerusalem were apparently concerned about maintaining their ritual purity (even though they could become ritually clean again before returning to Jerusalem).
 Peter, who was not adhering to those customs when he first arrived in Antioch, returned to the stricter Judean practice of maintaining ritual purity when the Jews from Jerusalem arrived.
 His hypocrisy was evident to Paul because he knew that Peter did not believe the Oral Law's ritual purity requirements regarding eating with Gentiles were valid (Acts 10:28).

 Paul's use of the example of Peter here in his letter was intended to lead in to the problem of the "false gospel" being promoted in Galatia by his opponents.
 It is within Paul's next statement that we see the crux of the problem in Galatia first addressed by Paul: